Overview

 Visit Glasgow Cathedral, so highly regarded that in 1451 the Pope declared a pilgrimage there held the same merit as one to Rome.
 The current 12th-century cathedral stands on the site of a monastery founded by St. Mungo in 550 CE.
 Inside, admire post–World War II stained glass, including the Millennium Window, considered one of the most technically advanced stained-glass works in the world.
 Your visit also includes the Chapel of St. John the Evangelist and Blacader Aisle.

-National Scottish Piping Center visit
+National Piping Centre visit

 Glasgow performance